Apocalypse in the Tropics

 Apocalypse in the Tropics (Apocalipse nos Trópicos) is a 2024 documentary film directed by Petra Costa about the influence of evangelical Christianity on far-right politics in Brazil.

 The film premiered out of competition at the 81st Venice International Film Festival, on 29 August 2024.
 It was given a limited release in the United States on 11 July 2025, prior to its global release on Netflix on 14 July 2025.

 Synopsis

 The documentary follows the growing influence of the evangelical movement in Brazilian politics, specially during Jair Bolsonaro's tenure as President of Brazil.
 Costa gains unprecedented access to Bolsonaro's close associate: far-right televangelist Silas Malafaia.
-Malafaia's undeniable growing influence on Bolsonarism, since the COVID-19 pandemic in Brazil, is also a keen part of the 2022 presidential elections results (which Bolsonaro was narrowly defeated) and the attempted coup d'état in the following months.
+Malafaia's undeniable growing influence on Bolsonarism, since the COVID-19 pandemic in Brazil, is also a key part of the 2022 presidential elections results (which Bolsonaro was narrowly defeated) and the attempted coup d'état in the following months.

 At the same time, Costa examines Bolsonaro's left-wing successor Luiz Inácio Lula da Silva (elected for an unprecedented third non-consecutive term) attempts to unify the religious discourse in a democratic instance.